rashkur/bruhbot/README.md

-Bot is able to find duplicate pictures and mark similar images, post weather and allow uset to chat with chatgpt bot
+Bot is able to find duplicate pictures and mark similar images, post weather and allow user to chat with chatgpt bot